nationalarchives/front-end-development-guide/2016/commercial-opportunities.md

 #### Reviewer comments

-No SVGs are currently on the page but we'll need to review this section if any of the placeholders are replaced with SVG images.
+No SVGs are currently on the page.

 #### Developer(s) actions in response